cmckitterick/windows365/virtual-desktop/azure-ad-joined-session-hosts.md

 ## Accessing on-premises resources

 While you don't need an Active Directory to deploy or access your Microsoft Entra joined VMs, an Active Directory and line-of-sight to it are needed to access on-premises resources from those VMs.
-To learn more about accessing on-premises resources, see [How SSO to on-premises resources works on Microsoft Entra joined devices](/entra/identity/devices/azuread-join-sso).

 ## Next steps